-From Eqs. (\ref{joseba1}) and (\ref{joseba2}) it can be easily seen that, for $x=a$, $y=b$ ($x=b$, $y=a$), the only non null cross-correlations are those concerning the same polarization (orthogonal polarizations).
+From Eqs. (\ref{joseba1}) and (\ref{joseba2}) it can be easily seen that, for $x=a$, $y=b$ ($x=b$, $y=a$), the only non-null cross-correlations are those concerning the same polarization (orthogonal polarizations).
 For this reason, the CNOT operation marks the polarization state.
-This operation does not introduce additional zeropoint fluctuations, because the HWP's do not activate zeropoint modes.
-Finally, the BS's transform the beams given in Eqs. (\ref{joseba1}) and (\ref{joseba2}), without the consideration of additional zeropoint modes, because there is no idle channel at the BS's.
+This operation does not introduce additional zeropoint fluctuations, because the HWPs do not activate zeropoint modes.
+Finally, the BSs transform the beams given in Eqs. (\ref{joseba1}) and (\ref{joseba2}) without the consideration of additional zeropoint modes, because there is no idle channel at the BSs.

-Finally, if we consider the zeropoint amplitudes at the idle channels of the PBS's (see Fig. \ref{figWalborn2}), the field amplitudes at the detectors $X_{1H}$, $X_{1V}$, $Y_{1H}$ and $Y_{1V}$ can be expressed by the following compact expression:
+Finally, if we consider the zeropoint amplitudes at the idle channels of the PBSs (see Fig. 3), the field amplitudes at the detectors $X_{1H}$, $X_{1V}$, $Y_{1H}$ and $Y_{1V}$ can be expressed by the following compact expression:

 where: $Z=X, Y$, $\lambda=H, V$; ${\bf{u}}_{H}\equiv \bf{i}$, ${\bf{u}}_{V}\equiv \bf{j}$; $n_{H}=1$, $n_{V}=0$; $m_1(X)=1$, $m_1(Y)=0$; $m_2(X)=0$, $m_2(Y)=1$.

 In the same way, we have the following expression for the field amplitudes at the detectors $A_{2H}$, $A_{2V}$, $B_{2H}$ and $B_{2V}$: